Audit Shows Office of Dropout Prevention was Defunct, Changed How Graduation Rate Was Calculated to Improve Stats

 Continue Reading

-JACKSON, Miss. – Today State Auditor Shad White announced Special Agents from his office have arrested former Simpson County Sheriff’s Office administrative assistant Stephanie Cuellar after she was indicted for embezzlement by a grand jury assembled by District Attorney Matt Sullivan.
-Cuellar was issued a demand letter worth $34,829.57, which includes interest and investigative expenses.
+JACKSON, Miss. – Today State Auditor Shad White announced Special Agents from his office have arrested Thomas Smith, a former Oktibbeha County Road Department employee.
+Smith was arrested after he was indicted for embezzlement.
+A $657.20 demand letter was presented to Smith when he was arrested.
+The demand amount includes interest and investigative expenses.

 Continue Reading